1. Blog

 Feed Wet Dog Food

-Feeding your dog fresh frozen dog food or canned dog food helps because it adds moisture to help regulate your dog’s digestive tract.
+Feeding your dog fresh frozen dog food or canned dog food may help because it adds moisture to help regulate your dog’s digestive tract.

 Some Other Foods Might Help